Leonid Slutsky (football manager)

-Leonid Viktorovich Slutsky (Леони́д Ви́кторович Слу́цкий [ˈsɫut͡skʲɪj]; born 4 May 1971) is a Russian professional football coach and a former player.
+Leonid Viktorovich Slutsky (Леони́д Ви́кторович Слу́цкий [ˈsɫut͡skʲɪj]; born 4 May 1971) is a Russian professional football coach and a former player who is the manager of Chinese Super League club Shanghai Shenhua.
 He has managed Olimpia Volgograd, Uralan Elista, Moscow, Krylia Sovetov, CSKA Moscow, Russia, Hull City, Vitesse and Rubin Kazan.

 Playing career

-Slutsky, who is Jewish, saw his professional playing career ended aged 19, after he injured his knee falling from a tree while saving a cat.
+Slutsky saw his professional playing career ended aged 19, after he injured his knee falling from a tree while saving a cat.

-Coaching career
+Managerial career

 Early career

 Slutsky became head coach of FC Moscow on 14 July 2005 until the end of the 2007 season.
 His final match as head coach of Moscow was a 3–1 win against Luch-Energiya Vladivostok on 11 November 2007.
 Slutsky became head coach of Krylia Sovetov on 1 January 2008.

 CSKA Moscow

 On 26 October 2009 he replaced Juande Ramos to become the head coach of CSKA Moscow.
 In December 2009, under Slutsky, CSKA reached the knock-out stage of the Champions League for the first time in the club's history, before being knocked out by José Mourinho's Inter Milan, the eventual champions, in the quarter-finals.

 Two years later, the achievement was repeated, when CSKA defeated Inter Milan at the San Siro in the last game of the group stage.

 Towards the 2012–13 season, Slutsky strengthened the team defense and re-organized the attack, which helped the team set a record of 15 games without being scored against, and to win all the games where the team scored first, resulting in a title.

 On 7 August 2015, it was announced that Slutsky would take over the Russian national football team in place of the outgoing Fabio Capello.
 The contract was until the end of UEFA Euro 2016 qualifying.
 Slutsky won all of his qualifying games and got Russia into UEFA Euro 2016.

 On 14 November 2015, Russia beat Portugal 1–0 in a friendly game and Slutsky repeated Pavel Sadyrin's achievement of winning his five first games as the head coach of Russia.

 On 21 May 2016, CSKA beat Rubin Kazan 1–0 to secure the title ahead of surprise challengers Rostov.
 This gave Slutsky his third title in four years with the Moscow club.

-On 20 June 2016, Slutsky decided to resign from being the coach of the Russian team after a 0–3 loss to Wales, which meant Russia finished bottom of their Euro 2016 group.
+On 20 June 2016, Slutsky decided to resign from being the coach of the Russian team after a 3–0 loss to Wales, which meant Russia finished bottom of their Euro 2016 group.
 He resigned on 25 June.

 On 6 December 2016, Slutsky announced his resignation as CSKA manager.
 His last game was a Champions League group stage match against Tottenham Hotspur the following day.